Stages of Dog Teething

 - Loose permanent teeth

-Do not self-medicate.
+Do not self-medicate a teething puppy.
 Giving your pup over-the-counter pain medications without the prescription of your veterinarian can have negative effects on your dog.
+Be sure to check with your vet before giving any medication or ask for a prescription from them.

 Introduce appropriate chews.
 Provide your pup with chews that are high-quality and full of nutrients.
 Do not just give him any chews as this can lead to choking hazards, broken teeth, and even gastrointestinal upset.

-Your pup, however, may never outgrow his urge to chew.
-As a pet parent, we highly encourage you to provide high-quality chews for your fur-baby so you can be able to handle best your dog's gnawing as he ages.
+Your pup, however, may never outgrow their urge to chew.
+As a pet parent, we highly encourage you to provide high-quality chews to act as dog teething toys for your furbaby.
+This will help you be able to handle your dog's gnawing as they age.

 And it happens that one of the safest and most reliable chews in the market available today is that from Pet Parents® - Gnawtlers®.

-Ganwtlers® are premium antler chews from deers and elks that are carefully selected according to their color, weight, size, density, and quality.
-These antler chews are all-natural and do not contain any artificial flavoring, fragrance, and dyes to make it more appealing to your fur-baby.
-This means you can feel good about giving your dog our elk antler chews because they are safe, delicious, and nutritious.
+Gnawtlers® are premium antler chews from deer and elk that are carefully selected according to their color, weight, size, density, and quality.
+These antler chews are all-natural and do not contain any artificial flavoring, fragrance, and dyes to make it more appealing to your furbaby.
+This means you can feel good about giving your dog our split elk antler chews during the stages of puppy teething because they are safe, delicious, and nutritious.

 Pet Parents® Gnawtlers® have different options that will definitely fit your fur-baby's gnawing needs.
 There are whole antler chews for adult dogs and there are also split antler chews for senior dogs and puppies.
 These chews also help keep your fur-baby's teeth clean as it is important in so many ways.
-Learn more here.
+You can learn more about how chews can aid in dog teeth here.